-The duty of loyalty mandates that the best interest of the corporation and its shareholders takes precedence over any interest possessed by a director, officer or controlling shareholder and not shared by the stockholders generally.
+The duty of loyalty mandates that the best interest of the corporation (and, if the corporation is solvent, its shareholders) takes precedence over any interest possessed by a director or officer, and that the director or officer acts on an independent and disinterested basis in good faith solely in the best interest of the corporation.
 A classic example of conduct implicating the duty of loyalty is when a fiduciary either appears on both sides of a transaction or receives a personal benefit not shared by all shareholders.
 A director must remain independent in his or her decision making.
 Independence means that a director's decision is based on the merits of the subject before the board rather than extraneous considerations or influences.